 Leading start-ups.
 Traveling.
 Coffee.
 Engineering.
 Random Hobbies.
 Coffee.
 It kills me to not be doing something ridiculous.

-I am currently employed with Brown Paper Bag in Auckland - an incredible company with some of the most talented people I have met.
-I am humbled to have been made a part of their team, and have enjoyed every minute of it
+I was previously employed by Brown Paper Bag in Auckland - an incredible company with some of the most talented people I have met.
+I am humbled to have been a part of their team, and have enjoyed every minute of it

-Since working here, I have been strapped into a rollercoaster of intensity.
+The entire experience was like being strapped into a rollercoaster.
 Learning new technologies, given creative freedom and even led a team building a Progressive Web App.

-In the future I look forward to more travel, more shenanigans and more beer (and coffee).
+In the future I look forward to more travel, more shenanigans, more coffee, and more beer.